'An Unremarkable Wood’ Symposium

 It has really opened my mind to the possibilities of bringing ecology and sustainability into my own practice, especially in partnership with other organisations.

-Supported by Arts Council England, York St John University and Chrysalis Arts Development.
+This event is supported by Arts Council England, The National Lottery Community Fund, York St John University and Chrysalis Arts Development.